linkel/nand2tetris/08/README.md

 ## *ARG = pop()
 I don't think I completely understand this step.
 We're popping off the top of the stack into ARG.

+## Bugs

+Noticed that I made a mistake restoring the variables for THAT, THIS, ARG, and LCL.
+Instead I was just stuffing the literal integers into them because I didn't access the memory stored at the location they're pointing to via the `A=M` then `D=M` stuff.
+Remember, every time you set A equal to M, you're now changing what M was.
+A and M change together--don't get confused by overloading of what the equals assignment operator means to you in other code.

+I also was jumping to code line 14 via using R14 literally, instead of getting the content that R14 had stored in its memory and jumping to what the content was.